 Few people can hope to have as much impact as Hedy Lamarr.
-A star of the silver screen, she also invented the technology that would eventually lead to such tools as Bluetooth communication.
-The Lamarr exhibition at Vienna’s Jewish Museum shines a light on this multifaceted personality.
+A star of the silver screen, she also invented the technology that eventually led to such communication tools as Bluetooth.
+The Lamarr exhibition at Vienna’s Jewish Museum shines a spotlight on this multifaceted personality.

 - All display information in German and English

-Vienna’s Zentralfriedhof cemetery is full of famous graves, not least those of Beethoven and Strauss Jnr.
-Just a few metres from those legendary composers lies the grave of one Hedwig Eva Maria Kiesler (1914-2000), better known to you and me as Hedy Lamarr, Hollywood diva and inventor extraordinaire.
+Vienna’s Zentralfriedhof cemetery has numerous famous graves, not least those of Beethoven and Strauss Jnr.
+Just a few metres from those legendary composers lies the grave of one Hedwig Eva Maria Kiesler (1914-2000), better known to you and me as Hedy Lamarr, Hollywood legend and inventor extraordinaire.

 So while Lamarr never won an Oscar, she did win the equivalent in the inventing world as the first female to receive the BULBIE Gnass Spirit of Achievement Award (in 1997).